bihealth/bih-cluster/bih-cluster/docs/admin/getting-access.md

 !!! warning "Important"
     Changes to an existing group (adding new users, changes in resources, etc.) can only be requested by group leaders and delegates.
-    Please re-use the form sans the resources section for adding new group members.
+    To add new users to an existing group, please send in the form below without the resources part.

 ### Form
 Example values are given in curly braces.